andreytondo/OO42S/README.md

 # OO42S

-All unit assignments from Universidade Tecnológica Federal do Paraná elective OO42S
+Comprehensive collection of unit assignments within the field of study 'Fundamentos De Orientação A Objetos (OO42S)' at Universidade Tecnológica Federal do Paraná.